 The Midwife’s Confession by Diane Chamberlain

-I found no surprises in The Midwife’s Confession, which is a decent but not great read.
+Synopsis: After the suicide of their friend, an underground home birth midwife, best friends Tara and Emerson discover a mare’s nest of secrets that threaten the happiness they’ve worked so hard to create.
+Review: I found no surprises in The Midwife’s Confession, which is a decent but not great read.
 I found the whole thing a little frustrating, waiting for the characters to catch up with me.
-But it was nice to see home birth portrayed as a safe and reasonable option, rather than an excuse for drama.
+But it was nice to see home birth portrayed as a safe and reasonable option, rather than an…

 I Don’t Know How She Does It by Allison Pearson

-A working mother of two finds her life teetering out of balance as she struggles to succeed in finance without feeling guilty that the nanny is raising her kids.
+Synopsis: A working mother of two finds her life teetering out of balance as she struggles to succeed in finance without feeling guilty that the nanny is raising her kids.
+Review: I sometimes have anxiety dreams where I’m working.
+I’m either behind the counter at the video store I clerked at in grad school, or posting things in Moveable Type for my work blog, or reenacting a specific job (like an event I’ve planned) in what feels like real time.
+While the dream is going…

 Plain Truth by Jodi Picoult

-When a dead baby is discovered in an Amish barn, a Plain girl finds herself on trial for murder.
+Synopsis: When a dead baby is discovered in an Amish barn, a Plain girl finds herself on trial for murder.
 She says she can’t remember… then all she wants to do is confess.
 But is she actually guilty–and of what?
+Review: This is the book I was referring to yesterday when I said I was reading a salty book with no umami.
+The main reason I don’t like courtroom books is that they’re so formulaic.
+No matter how intriguing the setup or tantalizing the scenario,…

 Black and Blue by Anna Quindlen

-This book was an Oprah book AND the movie (with Mary Stuart Masterson) was just on Lifetime the other night.
+Synopsis: A woman flees from her abusive husband, building a new life while constantly looking over her shoulder.
+Gee, I wonder what’s going to happen?
+Review: This book was an Oprah book AND the movie (with Mary Stuart Masterson) was just on Lifetime the other night.
 I read this while on jury duty this morning.
 It passed the time.
 Stephen King’s Rose Madder was better.
-Continue reading

 Madame Bovary by Gustave Flaubert

-Ooh-la-la!
+Synopsis: Bored with her marriage to a dull country doctor, Emma Bovary spins fantasy into adultery and rampant overspending.
+Review: Ooh-la-la!
 What a great read!
 I must say I was surprised at how contemporary this novel felt.
 Written in 1857, Madame Bovary is a psychological tour-de-force.
 Emma’s story is about much more than adultery, and it’s far more than just a cautionary tale.
 When Flaubert said, “Who is Emma Bovary?
 I am Emma Bovary,” he was speaking for all of us.
-The book shows how simple it is to compromise yourself–whatever your particular vice happens to be–and justify and excuse and eventually spiral out of control.
-It’s almost like a crime novel, the way Flaubert details Emma’s transgressions and trickery, or like the first half of an episode of “Intervention,” only no one really loves Emma.
-I found myself feeling sorry for her, and relating to her, and wishing for her to find a way out.
-This is definitely a new favorite.
+The book shows how…

 Carsickness